justeattakeaway/fozzie-components/packages/components/organisms/f-content-cards/README.md

 ### `loading`

-The `loading` slot can used by the consuming code to surface a loading state to the user before card data has been retrieved
+The `loading` slot can be used by the consuming code to surface a loading state to the user before card data has been retrieved

 ### `default`